196 Street Station Plan

 What’s the plan for the housing North of 64th ave in the map?
 I have a unit on the corner of 64th and 196.
 Thanks!

-Troy asked 11 days agoHi Troy,
+Troy asked about 1 month agoHi Troy,

 We are just at the beginning of the plan process and don't yet have a draft land use plan.
 Please consider signing up using the subscribe button to stay informed of future engagement opportunities as we work to develop the land use plan.